What does Ernest mean?

-Ernest \e-rne-st, er-nest\ as a boys' name is pronounced ERN-ist.
+Ernest [ernest] as a boys' name is pronounced ERN-ist.
 It is of Old German origin, and the meaning of Ernest is "serious business; battle to the death".
 From the word eornost.
 Literary: Oscar Wilde's comedy "The Importance of Being Earnest" makes the name Earnest a key feature of the plot.
 The name however is only distantly related with the English word.
 Author Ernest Hemingway; actor Ernest Borgnine; entertainer Ernie Kovacs.

-Ernest is a very prominent first name for males (#86 out of 1220, Top 7%) and also a very prominent last name for both adults and children (#5500 out of 88799, Top 6%).
-(2000 U.S. Census)
+Ernest is a very prominent first name for males (#86 out of 1220, Top 7%) and also a very prominent last name for both adults and children (#6640 out of 150436, Top 4%).
+(2000 U.S. Demographics)

-Ernest reached its top rank of #24 in the U.S. during 1890-1899, and is presently at #880.
-(2014 Birth Statistics)
+Ernest reached its top rank of #24 in the U.S. in the 1890s, and is presently at #956.
+(2015 U.S. SSA Records)